School of Accountancy

 Other Accounting Jobs

-Accounting positions in industry are most often available in firms engaged in manufacturing, wholesaling, retailing, banking, transportation, insurance, and real estate, as well as in hotels, entertainment enterprises, and restaurants.
+Accounting positions in industry are available in firms engaged in manufacturing, wholesaling, retailing, banking, transportation, insurance, and real estate, as well as in hotels, entertainment enterprises, and restaurants.
 Positions in these organizations can be found in the areas of financial accounting, managerial accounting, internal auditing, tax accounting, and accounting information systems.
 Graduates also find employment as accountants in various branches of federal, state, or local governments or in not-for-profit organizations.

 BBA in Accounting